 Besides, sometimes these free plugins usually get their benefits from other sources, so we can be calm.
 But many other free plugins stop offering support after a while and even don’t update, so you sometimes open the door to a great source of vulnerabilities.

 This is the most important question that comes to many users.
-If at the purely ecommerce level both platforms, WooCommerce and PrestaShop are similar, is there a difference in price?
+If, at the purely ecommerce level, both platforms, WooCommerce and PrestaShop, are similar, is there a price difference?
 How much will it cost me?
 Let’s go by parts!

 The latest versions of WooCommerce and PrestaShop are free to download.
 So if you are going to hire a developer, this decision should not affect the budget.
 Besides, I believe that you should opt for a hosting provider with better performance, security, and support.

 However, there is a big difference between the extra functionalities that you will need for your store.
 If your online store is developed with PrestaShop, the modules you need will likely be paid for, and there are fewer (free) options to choose from.

 So, if you have a fixed budget, you will want to continue improving the store (a requirement for keeping up with the competition).
 The recommendation is undoubtedly WooCommerce, as it doesn’t restrict you in any way.